Overall dimensions of the car

 Caution: Do not mix diesel fuel with gasoline.
 Otherwise, the fuel system will be damaged.

-- Mix diesel fuel with no more than 50% kerosene or a flow improver.
+- Mix no more than 50% kerosene or flow improver into diesel fuel.

-- First fill the tank with kerosene and then with diesel fuel.
+- First pour kerosene into the container, then diesel fuel.

-Modification of diesel fuel depending on the outside temperature
+Modification of diesel fuel depending on the outside air temperature

 Fuel consumption

-Under the following conditions, the vehicle consumes more fuel than usual:
+Under the following conditions, the vehicle uses more fuel than usual:

 - at extremely low temperatures;